HBPVIS/ZeroEQ/doc/feature/Sessions.md

 * Introduction of Session: only publishers of the same session and compatible events are automatically subscribed in the subscriber.
 The default session name is the current username.
-It can be set to a different value at runtime with the ZEROEQ_SESSION environment variable.
+It can be set to a different value at runtime with the ZEROEQ_PUB_SESSION environment variable.
 If the session name is empty/non-existant, no filtering is performed and automatic subscription to all discovered publishers happens.
 * Schemas in URIs are superseded by the session; user-specified schemas are